 According to McKinsey and Company’s research, customers today regard personalization as the default level of engagement.

 - 72% expect businesses to recognize them as individuals and understand their interests.
-Consumers who are asked to explain customization relate it to feeling appreciated and special.
+Consumers asked to explain customization relate it to feeling appreciated and special.
 They are more likely to respond positively when brands display an investment in the relationship rather than just the transaction.

 - Companies that thrive at personalization create 40% more revenue than regular players from these efforts.